 - Synchronous Motor.

-All of these motors work in more or less same principle.
+All of these motors work with more or less the same principle.
 Working of electric motor mainly depends upon the interaction of magnetic field with current.

 What is the Principle of Electric Motor: Moving the Motor by Electromagnetism

 The basic idea of an electric motor is really simple: you put electricity into it at one end and an axle (metal rod) rotates at the other end giving you the power to drive a machine of some kind.
 How does this work in practice?
 Exactly how do your convert electricity to movement?
 To find the answer to that, we have to go back in time almost 200 years.

 Suppose you take a length of ordinary wire, make it into a big loop, and lay it between the poles of a powerful, permanent horseshoe magnet.
 Now if you connect the two ends of the wire to a battery, the wire will jump up briefly.
 It’s amazing when you see this for the first time.
 It’s just like magic!
 But there’s a perfectly scientific explanation.